alien2327/ML_Prac/clustering/README.md

 I made basic clustering algorithm using python from scratch with numpy.
 Not for general use, not optimized, just for study.

+Download or copy [clustering.py](clustering.py) from this page, and use as a module or as a script directly.

 ## Requirement
 - Python 3.x
 - numpy